VorTECHsa/python-sdk/README.md

 The SDK requires Python version 3.7 or above, see [Setup FAQ](https://vortechsa.github.io/python-sdk/faq_setup/) for more details.

+To install the SDK on an Apple ARM-based machine, use Python version to 3.8 or higher and use the latest version of pip.

 ##### Authentication

 Set your `VORTEXA_API_KEY` environment variable, that's all.
 Alternatively, the